 While making any sensitive or high-risk online banking transactions, including money transfer or any with your own credit, debit card, you must use your card only at authorized, reputed, and confirmed official websites as there are fewer chances of card fraud on a secure website.

-The green address bar on the website is a security feature adopted by the latest browsers that allow you to know and validate that the site you are transacting to have undergone an extended security audit.
+The green address bar on the website is a security feature adopted by the latest browsers that allow you to know and validate that the site you are transacting has undergone an extended security audit.

-Always check and ensure that the website’s web address, i.e., official link (URL) where you are making your online transactions.
+Always check and ensure that the website’s web address, i.e., the official link (URL), makes your online transactions.

 When you access your online accounts for making the transactions, your information is protected by 128-bit SSL encryption.
 Encryption is a technology that ensures the information is secured and transmitted over the internet.
 It helps ensure that hackers or other third parties can’t access or use the data while your transactions are being processed.